MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 ### Power BI release plan

-You can find the public roadmap for future features and estimated dates in the [release plan](https://powerbi.microsoft.com/roadmap/).
-Sometimes a change that's coming is so important that you want to plan for it in advance.
+You can find the public roadmap for future features including estimated dates in the [release plan](https://powerbi.microsoft.com/roadmap/).

+Sometimes a change that's coming is so important that you'll want to plan for it in advance.
 The planning cycle is divided into two semesters each year: April through September, and October through March.

 ### Power BI blog

 Subscribe to the [Power BI blog](https://powerbi.microsoft.com/blog/) to follow posts about important public announcements and new releases.
-Some blog posts also provide information about upcoming features to help you plan ahead.
+Some blog posts also provide information about upcoming features that can help you to plan ahead.

 > [!TIP]
 > It's particularly important to read the monthly blog post announcement.
 It includes a summary of new features and planned changes to the Power BI service, Power BI Desktop, and the Power BI mobile apps.

 ### Power BI ideas

 Consider routinely monitoring the [Power BI ideas site](https://ideas.powerbi.com/).
 This site informs you about top ideas that other customers have requested.
-You can also influence the future direction of Power BI by submitting ideas and voting for ideas that you want to support.
+You can also influence the future direction of Power BI by submitting new ideas and voting for posted ideas that you want to support.

 ## Monitor related Azure services

 The [Azure status](https://azure.status.microsoft/) page shows the status for Azure services.
-There are many Azure services that could potentially integrate with your Power BI tenant.
-Common examples include:
+There are many Azure services that might potentially integrate with your Power BI tenant.

+Common Azure services that integrate with Power BI include:

-- **Azure Active Directory:** Your [Power BI tenant](powerbi-implementation-planning-tenant-setup.md) relies on Azure Active Directory for identity and access management.
+- **Azure Active Directory:** Your [Power BI tenant](powerbi-implementation-planning-tenant-setup.md) relies on Azure Active Directory (Azure AD) for identity and access management.
 - **Azure Power BI Embedded:** Azure Power BI Embedded supports programmatic [embedding](/power-bi/developer/embedded/embedded-analytics-power-bi) of Power BI content in apps for your customers.
 Power BI Embedded is also applicable for customers who have enabled [autoscale](/power-bi/enterprise/service-premium-auto-scale) for their Power BI Premium capacity.
 For more information about when to use Power BI Embedded, see the [embed for your customers](powerbi-implementation-planning-usage-scenario-embed-for-your-customers.md) usage scenario.
-- **Azure storage accounts:** Azure Data Lake Storage Gen2 may be used for workspace-level [data storage](/power-bi/admin/service-admin-portal-azure-connections), including dataflows storage and dataset backups.
+- **Azure storage accounts:** Azure Data Lake Storage Gen2 (ADLS Gen2) can be used for workspace-level [data storage](/power-bi/admin/service-admin-portal-azure-connections), including dataflows storage and dataset backups.
 For more information about dataflow storage, see the [self-service data preparation](powerbi-implementation-planning-usage-scenario-self-service-data-preparation.md) usage scenario.
 - **Azure Log Analytics:** You can enable [workspace auditing](/power-bi/transform-model/log-analytics/desktop-log-analytics-overview) to capture dataset event logs.
 For more information, see [Data-level auditing](powerbi-implementation-planning-auditing-monitoring-data-level-auditing.md).
 - **Azure Files:** When the [large dataset](/power-bi/enterprise/service-premium-large-models) format is enabled for a workspace, the data is stored in Azure Files.
-- **Data sources:** It's likely that you have many types of [data sources](/power-bi/connect-data/power-bi-data-sources) for Power BI.
+- **Data sources:** It's likely that you have many types of [data sources](/power-bi/connect-data/power-bi-data-sources) that Power BI connects to.
 Data sources could be Azure Analysis Services, Azure SQL Database, Azure Synapse Analytics, Azure storage, and others.
-- **Virtual machines:** A [data gateway](/power-bi/connect-data/service-gateway-onprem) for Power BI could be running on a virtual machine (VM) in Azure.
-Or, a database containing data that's used as a data source for Power BI may be running on a VM in Azure.
+- **Virtual machines:** A [data gateway](/power-bi/connect-data/service-gateway-onprem) for Power BI could run on a virtual machine (VM) in Azure.
+Or, a database containing data that's used as a data source for Power BI may run on a VM in Azure.
 - **Virtual network data gateway:** A [virtual network (VNet) data gateway](/data-integration/vnet/overview) could be implemented to securely access data sources in a private network.
 - **Azure Key Vault:** One common way to use Azure Key Vault is for customer management of the encryption keys for data at-rest in the Power BI service.
-For more information, see [_bring your own key_](/power-bi/enterprise/service-encryption-byok) (BYOK) and _[customer-managed keys](/power-bi/enterprise/service-encryption-customer-managed-keys)_ (CMK).
+For more information, see [bring your own key](/power-bi/enterprise/service-encryption-byok) (BYOK) and [customer-managed keys](/power-bi/enterprise/service-encryption-customer-managed-keys) (CMK).
-- **Microsoft Purview:** Used by [Microsoft Purview Information Protection](powerbi-implementation-planning-info-protection-data-loss-prevention-overview.md), or by Microsoft Purview Data Catalog to [scan your Power BI tenant](/azure/purview/register-scan-power-bi-tenant?tabs=Scenario1&preserve-view=true) to extract metadata.
+- **Microsoft Purview:** Used by [Microsoft Purview Information Protection](powerbi-implementation-planning-info-protection-data-loss-prevention-overview.md), or by Microsoft Purview Data Catalog to [scan your Power BI tenant](/azure/purview/register-scan-power-bi-tenant?tabs=Scenario1&preserve-view=true), to extract metadata.

 :::image type="icon" source="media/common/checklist.png" border="false":::